okeeffed/developer-notes/manual/Databases/Intro-And-Overview.md

 (From Wikipedia)

 [ACID](https://en.wikipedia.org/wiki/ACID) (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc. In the context of databases, a sequence of database operations that satisfies the ACID properties (and these can be perceived as a single logical operation on the data) is called a transaction.
 For example, a transfer of funds from one bank account to another, even involving multiple changes such as debiting one account and crediting another, is a single transaction.

+### Atomicity

+Transactions are often composed of multiple statements.
+Atomicity guarantees that each transaction is treated as a single "unit", which either succeeds completely, or fails completely: if any of the statements constituting a transaction fails to complete, the entire transaction fails and the database is left unchanged.
+An atomic system must guarantee atomicity in each and every situation, including power failures, errors and crashes.
+A guarantee of atomicity prevents updates to the database occurring only partially, which can cause greater problems than rejecting the whole series outright.
+As a consequence, the transaction cannot be observed to be in progress by another database client.
+At one moment in time, it has not yet happened, and at the next it has already occurred in whole (or nothing happened if the transaction was cancelled in progress).

+An example of an atomic transaction is a monetary transfer from bank account A to account B. It consists of two operations, withdrawing the money from account A and saving it to account B. Performing these operations in an atomic transaction ensures that the database remains in a consistent state, that is, money is neither lost nor created if either of those two operations fail.

+### Consistency

+Consistency ensures that a transaction can only bring the database from one valid state to another, maintaining database invariants: any data written to the database must be valid according to all defined rules, including constraints, cascades, triggers, and any combination thereof.
+This prevents database corruption by an illegal transaction, but does not guarantee that a transaction is correct.
+Referential integrity guarantees the primary key – foreign key relationship.

+### Isolation

+Transactions are often executed concurrently (e.g., multiple transactions reading and writing to a table at the same time).
+Isolation ensures that concurrent execution of transactions leaves the database in the same state that would have been obtained if the transactions were executed sequentially.
+Isolation is the main goal of concurrency control; depending on the method used, the effects of an incomplete transaction might not even be visible to other transactions.

+### Durability

+Durability guarantees that once a transaction has been committed, it will remain committed even in the case of a system failure (e.g., power outage or crash).
+This usually means that completed transactions (or their effects) are recorded in non-volatile memory.

+## BASE: Eventual Consistency

+(From Wikipedia)

+Eventual consistency is a consistency model used in distributed computing to achieve high availability that informally guarantees that, if no new updates are made to a given data item, eventually all accesses to that item will return the last updated value.
+Eventual consistency, also called optimistic replication, is widely deployed in distributed systems, and has origins in early mobile computing projects.
+A system that has achieved eventual consistency is often said to have converged, or achieved replica convergence.
+Eventual consistency is a weak guarantee – most stronger models, like linearizability are trivially eventually consistent, but a system that is merely eventually consistent does not usually fulfill these stronger constraints.

+Eventually-consistent services are often classified as providing BASE (Basically Available, Soft state, Eventual consistency) semantics, in contrast to traditional ACID (Atomicity, Consistency, Isolation, Durability) guarantees.
+In chemistry BASE is opposite to ACID, which helps remembering the acronym.
+According to the same resource, these are the rough definitions of each term in BASE:

+- (B)asically (A)vailable: basic reading and writing operations are available as much as possible (using all nodes of a database cluster), but without any kind of consistency guarantees (the write may not persist after conflicts are reconciled, the read may not get the latest write).
+- (S)oft state: without consistency guarantees, after some amount of time, we only have some probability of knowing the state, since it may not yet have converged.
+- (E)ventually consistent: If the system is functioning and we wait long enough after any given set of inputs, we will eventually be able to know what the state of the database is, and so any further reads will be consistent with our expectations.

+Eventual consistency is sometimes criticized as increasing the complexity of distributed software applications.
+This is partly because eventual consistency is purely a liveness guarantee (reads eventually return the same value) and does not make safety guarantees: **an eventually consistent system can return any value before it converges.**